brorgustav/huawei_mediapad_t3/README.md

 5. Run the program
     1. `./exec`
 6. Wait

+it will reboot a lot because theres a limit for only putting in 5 codes in a row.

 ## FAQ & Troubleshooting
 **The app on Windows doesn't detect my device.
 What could be the issue?**